Net worth of BTS' RM: Looking at the rapper's earnings, investments and more

 For those who don’t know, RM is a big art connoisseur whose remarkable collection of paintings and artwork will have you floored.
 He often posts a wide range of artwork on social media and is especially fond of modern Korean artists, including Kim Whan-ki, Lee U-fan and Yun Hyong-keun.

-A 2020 New York Times article revealed that the artist donated about USD 84,000 to South Korea’s National Museum of Modern and Contemporary Art so that rare and out-of-print art books could be reissued and distributed to libraries.
+A 2020 New York Times article revealed that the artist donated about USD 84,000 (INR 68 lakh approx.) to South Korea’s National Museum of Modern and Contemporary Art so that rare and out-of-print art books could be reissued and distributed to libraries.
 You’ll find the art aficionado making regular visits to museums and galleries despite his hectic schedules.

-As a part of his sprawling collection, RM owns a USD 1.2 million sculpture by American multidisciplinary artist Roni Horn and an abstract piece by Yun Hyong-keun.
+As a part of his sprawling collection, RM owns a USD 1.2 million (INR 9.8 crore approx.) sculpture by American multidisciplinary artist Roni Horn and an abstract piece by Yun Hyong-keun.
 As the value of such paintings mostly increases over time, this also becomes a notable investment of the BTS star.

 View this post on Instagram